react-chatbotify/discord-bot/docs/DeveloperGuide.md

     ```
     pip install -r requirements.txt -r requirements-dev.txt
     ```
+4) Populate the *.env.local* file with the necessary values (e.g. bot token, channel ids)
-4) Once installations are complete, you may launch the project with:
+5) Once installations are complete and your env file is setup, you may launch the project with:
     ```
     hatch run start
     ```